BYU-PRISM/GEKKO/gekko/gui_notes.md

   - wait on Logan to distinguish between intermediates and constants
 - could add any extra settings like poll rate to a `tools` tab
 - add trajectory hi and lo traces, default to hidden
+- add better error handling to all the endpoints
+  - catch them and display them in the browser

 ## Notes
 - Made intermediates hidden by default